Visual

 Use stereotypes to show a hierarchy of characters, certain activities, or interactions between people, poses, props, etc.

-Add facial features to characters that are not provided with template files (e.g., eyes, ears, eyebrows, etc.)
+Add additional facial features to characters that are not provided with template files (e.g., eyes, ears, eyebrows, etc.)

 Incorporate multiple colors in the background.